Autodesk/maya-hydra/doc/selectionHighlightingArchitecture.md

 special way, e.g. object contour, modified object color, or object overlay.

-The former approach is handled by having a plugin provide a selection highlighting filtering scene index to the Flow Viewport library, and is the topic of this document at time of writing (20-Sep-2023).
-The latter is handled by having a plugin provide a selection highlighting task to the Flow Viewport library, and is currently unimplemented.
+The former approach is handled by having a plugin provide a selection highlighting filtering scene index to the Flow Viewport Toolkit, and is the topic of this document at time of writing (20-Sep-2023).
+The latter is handled by having a plugin provide a selection highlighting task to the Flow Viewport Toolkit, and is currently unimplemented.

 ## Added Geometry Plugin Software Architecture Requirements